Gouthami-K/Gouthami-K/README.md

 ## About Me

-- 🎓 I recently graduated with a Masters Degree from [CHRIST UNIVERSITY].
+- 🎓 I recently graduated with a Masters Degree in MATHEMATICS from CHRIST UNIVERSITY.
 - 📚 I have a strong academic background in mathematics and statistics, which I believe is essential for data science.
 - 💡 I'm highly motivated to solve real-world problems using data-driven insights.
 - 👩‍💻 I'm eager to learn, collaborate, and contribute to data science projects.